JohnAlJazz/Bricks/README.md

 # Bricks
-A multi level Brick Breaker Arcade game
+A multi level Brick Breaker Arcade game.
+The graphics of the game are implemented using the SFML libray.